sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 24 September 2021 (early morning)

 I fixed some markup errors indicated by the W3C validation rule and updated my error color to increase its contrast in accordance to the WAVE inspection tool I use.
-The last two things to fix (mark up wise) in the main page is an erro caused by the usage of `box-orient` property (which is not standard and thus not recommended for production, firefox why you do this to me) and a warning about the lack of heading tags in my product cards (which are wrapped in `article` tags).
+The last two things to fix (mark up wise) in the main page is an error caused by the usage of `box-orient` property (which is not standard and thus not recommended for production, firefox why you do this to me) and a warning about the lack of heading tags in my product cards (which are wrapped in `article` tags).
 The reason I am using `box-orient` is in order to achieve truncating the last line of a multi-line text if it's too long.
-I should do it in a standard way tho.
+I _should_ do it in a standard way though.

 Next: